TWO STEPS FORWARD by Graeme Simsion & Anne Buist, Book Review

 Two Steps Forward is a very slow burn, with Zoe and Martin prioritising their personal journeys (mid-life growing self-awareness) over romance.
 But it seems the fates, and a colourful and eclectic ensemble cast of fellow Camino pilgrims, have other ideas…

-It is no surprise this novel has been optioned by Fox Searchlight with Ellen DeGeneres and Jeff Kleeman producing it through A Very Good Production Company.
+It is no surprise Two Steps Forward has been optioned by Fox Searchlight with Ellen DeGeneres and Jeff Kleeman producing it through A Very Good Production Company.
 The scenery and panoramic views of the French and Spanish countryside alone should make the movie adaptation a pleasure to watch, but as with any character-driven story the lead role casting will be key to its success, and I hope as mature in age as Buist and Simsion originally intended.

 BOOK RATING: The Story 4 / 5 ; The Writing 4 / 5